openlibhums/memory-alpha/content/pages/support/plugins/consortial-billing.md

 GNI per capita is another important variable that will come into play with fees calculated from base bands, especially with the default billing agent and countries around the world.
-In the example above, the default billing setup is tied to Germany as a relatively stable base from which we can calculate fees around the world.
+In the example above, the default billing setup is tied to Germany as a relatively stable base from which fees can be calculated around the world.